stcorp/harp/doc/operations.rst

        documentation.

     ``derive_smoothed_column(variable {dimension-type, ...} [unit], axis-variable unit, collocation-result-file, a|b, dataset-dir)``
-       Derive the specified variable from other variables found in the product.
-The ``--list-derivations`` option of harpconvert, harpdump, and harpfilter can be used to list available variable conversions.
-       The algorithms behind all the conversions are described in the :doc:`Algorithms <algorithms/index>` section of the documentation.
        Derive the given intergrated column value by first deriving a partial column profile variant of the variable and then smoothing/integrating this partial column profile using the